 Greater Los Angeles is frequently affected by wildfires, so the Los Angeles Times features a continuously updated Fire Map to keep residents informed of potential dangers.
 Check online to see what resources are available in your area.

-Always be aware of your pets’ location in your house, yard, or public place, and be familiar with their day-to-day habits, including preferred places for hiding and napping.
-Knowing your pets’ habits can facilitate their discovery should a wildfire prompt a sudden departure.
+Always be aware of your pets’ location in your house, yard or public place, and be familiar with their day-to-day habits, including preferred places for hiding and napping.
+Knowing your pets’ habits can help you grab them and evacuate more efficiently in an emergency.

 3. Properly identify your pet.

-Tags and collars can fall off or be removed and therefore won’t always guarantee you’ll be reunited with your pet.
+You should also consider having your pet microchipped.
+The microchip will act as a permanent form of identificaiton that cannot fall off or get lost.
 Having your veterinarian implant a microchip and keeping your personal information up-to-date with the microchip’s manufacturer increases the likelihood your pet will come home in a safe and timely fashion.

 A 2009 AVMA study evaluating “more than 7,700 stray animals at animal shelters showed that dogs without microchips were returned to their owners 21.9% of the time, whereas microchipped dogs were returned to their owners 52.2% of the time.
 Cats without microchips were reunited with their owners only 1.8% of the time, whereas microchipped cats went back home 38.5% of the time.”

-Medium and large-breed dogs aren’t easily transported in a carrier, so use a cervical (neck) collar or chest harness and leash to maintain control of their movements and to facilitate a safe escape.
+Medium and large-breed dogs aren’t easily transported in a carrier, so use a collar or harness and leash to maintain control of their movements and to facilitate a safe escape.

 For the sake of the well-being of your animal and human family, I hope you and your pets never face the life-changing chaos that occurs during wildfires.

 All pet owners should have a disaster-preparedness strategy, including the above recommendations, if an event like a wildfire occurs.